 I hope you enjoyed my Publisher Rocket review.
 It takes a lot of time to put one of these together so your comments below really do mean a lot to me.

-Tell me about your experience with this software in the comments.
-Leave your own mini-rocket review.
+Tell me about your experience with Publisher Rocket in the comments.
+Has it worked for you or let you down?